Research shows that around a quarter of all shots are played using a wedge so clearly they are a vital part of every golfer’s game.

 Sand Wedges (SW)

 Usually in the range of 54 to 58 degrees, the sand wedge was originally designed, as the name suggests, to escape from green side bunkers thanks to the heavier and wider design of its sole.
-For a long time it was the go-to shot for chips and bunker shots around the green, because it was the highest lofted club in a player's bag until the lob wedge came along.
+For a long time it was the go-to club for chips and bunker shots around the green, because it was the highest lofted club in a player's bag until the lob wedge came along.

 Lob Wedges (LW)